ebrahimabdelghfar/National-ID-Reader/README.md

 - The class defines two methods, cropLocations and cropImage, to crop specific regions of an image based on bounding box coordinates.
 - These methods are used to isolate the individual slots on the national ID card.
 ### Getting ID Card Bounding Box
-- The Get_the_Id_bbox method utilizes the card segmentation YOLO model to predict the bounding box of the entire national ID card.
+- The `Get_the_Id_bbox` method utilizes the card segmentation YOLO model to predict the bounding box of the entire national ID card.
 - The method returns the coordinates of the bounding box.
 ### Getting Slot Content
-- The Get_the_Id_content method uses the card division YOLO model to predict the locations of various slots on the national ID card.
+- The `Get_the_Id_content` method uses the card division YOLO model to predict the locations of various slots on the national ID card.
 - It returns a dictionary containing the names of slots as keys and their coordinates as values.
+### Image Filtering
+- The code includes two methods, `FilterStack` and `FilterStack2Id`, for filtering the images of the individual slots.
+- These filters apply operations like grayscale conversion, blurring, thresholding, and morphological operations to enhance the text readability.
+### Information Extraction
+- The `extract_information` method is the core of the code and is responsible for extracting information from the national ID card.
+- It follows these steps:
+  - Gets the bounding box of the card.
+  - Crops the image to focus on the card.
+  - Predicts the locations of various slots on the card.
+  - Crops each slot.
+  - Resizes and filters each slot's image.
+  - Uses OCR to read text from each slot, extracting the person's name, city, governorate, and ID number.
+# Conclusion
+The code's objective is to automate the extraction of information from a national ID card by leveraging object detection and OCR techniques.
+It provides a structured approach to handle the different components of the card and enhance the readability of text in each slot.
+The extracted information can then be used for various purposes, such as identity verification or data entry.